Aid effort picks up momentum as some Bahamians seek way out

 "They told us that the babies, the pregnant people and the elderly people were supposed to be first preference," said Lukya Thompson, a 23-year-old bartender.
 But many were still waiting, she said.

-Despite hardship and uncertainty, those at the airport were mostly calm.
-The Bahamian health ministry said helicopters and boats were on the way to help people in affected areas, though officials warned of delays because of severe flooding and limited access.
+The Bahamian health ministry said helicopters and boats were on the way to help people, though officials warned of delays because of severe flooding.

-At least 30 people died in the hurricane and the number could be "significantly higher," Bahamian health minister Duane Sands told The Associated Press in a telephone interview late Thursday.
-The victims are from Abaco and Grand Bahama islands and include some who died from injuries after being flown to New Providence island, he said.

-The hurricane hit Abaco on Sunday and then hovered over Grand Bahama for a day and a half.

-American Airlines said it flew a Boeing 737 from Miami to Nassau to drop off 14,000 pounds of relief supplies.
-The airline is also giving frequent-flyer points to customers who donate at least $25 to the Red Cross.

-Troops from the Rhode Island National Guard will be heading to the Bahamas to help.
-The Guard will mobilize three C-130J cargo aircraft that will depart from the Quonset Air National Guard Base on Friday, state officials said.
+An array of organizations and companies, including the United Nations, Royal Caribbean and American Airlines, mobilized to send in food, water, generators, diapers, flashlights and other relief supplies.

-Some dazed survivors of Hurricane Dorian made their way back to a shantytown where they used to live, hoping to gather up some of their soggy belongings.
+Some dazed survivors of the storm on Thursday made their way back to a shantytown where they used to live, hoping to gather up some of their soggy belongings.

 The community was known as The Mudd — or "Da Mudd," as it's often pronounced — and it was built by thousands of Haitian migrants over decades.
-It was razed in a matter of hours by Dorian, which reduced it to piles of splintered plywood and two-by-fours 4 and 5 feet deep, spread over an area equal to several football fields.
+It was razed in a matter of hours by Dorian, leaving piles of splintered plywood and two-by-fours 4 and 5 feet deep, spread over an area equal to several football fields.

 A helicopter buzzed overhead as people picked through the debris, avoiding a body that lay tangled underneath a tree branch next to twisted sheets of corrugated metal, its hands stretched toward the sky.
 It was one of at least nine bodies that people said they had seen in the area.